Henryk07/ESP3201_Project/README.md

 model_test_smalldata_bw.h5 means model trained with 20 epochs and small bw dataset, 80% for training 20% for testing

 model_50E_8_2_bw.h5 means model trained with 50 epochs and 80% for training 20% for testing(black and white)

+model_new_20E_8_2_bw.h5 means model trained with 20 epochs and 80% for training 20% for testing(black and white) with high accuracy!!